Aldborough Hatch: Dick Turpin public house

 The original Dick Turpin was a beerhouse in one of the Aldborough Hall Farm cottages which are believed to date back to the 16th century.
 The census in 1861 lists a beer house keeper and his family.
 The cottages burned down in a fire in September 1966.
 In 1912 the current building opened selling Mann, Crossman and Paulin beer.
 The Dick Turpin name was removed in 2006 when it became a Miller & Carter restaurant, but was reinstated in 2011 after a campaign.

 Cuckoo Hall

 Captain Williams lived in a house in a walled garden in 1777.
 This was probably the Old Clock House, demolished in the early 19th century, apart from the red brick garden walls with gabled coping and a former gazebo with a hip tiled roof.

 Solvay Society Brewery

 The Solvay Society Brewery relocated from north London to the Cuckoo Brewery at Aldborough Hall Farm in 2016.
 The brewery was formerly the Ha'penny Brewery set up by Gavin Happé and Chris Penny in 2009.
 The Solvay Society, owned by Roman Hochuli, brew Belgian beers with a twist.
 The brewery is called the Cuckoo Brewery because Cuckoo Hall used to be next to the farm and not because it is a cuckoo brewery in the normal sense.
+In early 2021 they relocated to a railway arch in London E11, and ceased brewing towards the end of 2022.